Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning

 \section{Acknowledgement}

 D. Jha is funded by Research Council of Norway project number 263248 (Privaton).
 The computations in this paper were performed on equipment provided by the Experimental Infrastructure for Exploration of Exascale Computing (eX3), which is financially supported by the Research Council of Norway under contract 270053.
-Parts of computational resources were also used from the research supported by the NIHR Oxford BRC with additional support from the Wellcome Trust Core Award Grant Number 203141/Z/16/Z. S. Ali is supported by the National Institute for Health Research (NIHR) Oxford Biomedical Research Centre (BRC).
+Parts of computational resources were also used from the research supported by the National Institute for Health Research (NIHR) Oxford BRC with additional support from the Wellcome Trust Core Award Grant Number 203141/Z/16/Z. S. Ali is supported by the NIHR Oxford Biomedical Research Centre.
 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.
-J. Rittscher is supported by Ludwig Institute for Cancer Research and EPSRC Seebibyte Programme Grant (EP/M0133774/1).